 What is Machine Learning?

 Before we dive into what a machine learning engineer does, we need a brief overview of machine learning.
 According to Nvidia, machine learning is, “The practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world.”
 Essentially meaning, predictive models are fed data and then use that data to draw conclusions.
-For any machine learning algorithm to be useful, it requires data.
-Typically the more data used to train the algorithm, the better the result.
+For any machine learning algorithm to be useful it requires data and typically the more data used to train, the better the result.
 To delve deeper into machine learning, read this helpful article from our parent company, Quantilus.

 Machine Learning Engineers

 Machine learning engineers are frequently thought of as a hybrid of data scientists and software engineers because they require skills from both roles, and commonly overlap responsibilities.
 Furthermore, with machine learning engineering being a newer role and dealing with cutting-edge technology, the position is continually evolving.
-The current state of the industry requires engineers that are comfortable with trial and error.
-Most problems need to be approached from several different directions to find the optimal solutions.
-Furthermore, the solutions today are not likely to be the solutions of tomorrow.
+The current state of the industry requires engineers very comfortable with trial and error.
+Most problems need to be approached from several different directions to find the optimal solutions and the solutions today, are not likely to be the solutions of tomorrow.

-Machine learning engineers’ primary goal is to build and train a predictive model, by feeding the model data sets, often created by a data scientist.
+Machine learning engineers’ primary goal is to build and train a predictive model, by feeding the model data sets which are often created by data scientists.
 The more data provided to the model, the ‘smarter’ it becomes since it has more data to analyze and draw conclusions from.
 Simultaneous to providing the predictive model with data, the machine learning engineer will also examine the results the model creates to ensure its outputs are accurate and beneficial.
 Once the model reaches a certain level of readiness, the model can then be used commercially.